NeuroBridge/NeuroBridge1.0/README.md

 ## Content Management

+The content for this website is hosted inside the `content` folder in yaml format.
 This site uses yaml files to store larger pieces of content for:
-- team members
+- team members (`src/content/team/team.yaml`)
-- participating institutions
+- participating institutions (`src/content/institutions/institutions.yaml`)
-- webinars
+- webinars (`src/content/team/team.yaml`)

-The yaml files are then queried using graphql using the `gatsby-transformer-yaml` gatsby plug-in.
-The hooks folder contains custom hooks that convert each of the graphql queries to an array of objects.
+The yaml files are then queried with graphql and transformed via the functions defined in the `src/hooks` directory.
 ## Branding

 - Fonts: Libre Franklin